 Formal Requirements.
-'Independent director' means a non-executive director of the insurance licensee who, or whose family shareholders either separately or together with him or each other, does not have any material pecuniary relationships or transactions with the insurance licensee (not counting director's remuneration for this purpose) and in particular who, during the one year preceding the time in question met all the following conditions:
+'Independent director' means a director of the insurance licensee who, or whose family shareholders either separately or together with him or each other, does not have any material pecuniary relationships or transactions with the insurance licensee (not counting director's remuneration for this purpose) and in particular who, during the one year preceding the time in question met all the following conditions:

-- (a) Was not an employee of the company; - (b) Did not: - (i) Make to, or receive from, the insurance licensee payments of more than 31,000 BD or equivalent (not counting director's remuneration); - (ii) Own more than a 10% share or other ownership interest, directly or indirectly, in an entity that made to or received from the insurance licensee payments of more than such amount; - (iii) Act as a general partner, manager, director or officer of a partnership or company that made to or received from the insurance licensee payments of more than such amount; - (iv) Have any significant contractual or business relationship with the insurance licensee which could be seen to materially interfere with the person's capacity to act in an independent manner, - (c) Did not own directly or indirectly (including for this purpose ownership by any family member or related person) 5% or more of the shares of any type or class of the insurance licensee; - (d) Was not engaged directly or indirectly as an auditor or professional advisor for the insurance licensee, and - (e) Was not an associate of a Director or a member of senior management of the insurance licensee.
+- (a) Was not an employee of the company; - (b) Did not: - Make to, or receive from, the insurance licensee payments of more than 31,000 BD or equivalent (not counting director's remuneration); - (ii) Own more than a 10% share or other ownership interest, directly or indirectly, in an entity that made to or received from the insurance licensee payments of more than such amount; - (iii) Act as a general partner, manager, director or officer of a partnership or company that made to or received from the insurance licensee payments of more than such amount; - (iv) Have any significant contractual or business relationship with the insurance licensee which could be seen to materially interfere with the person's capacity to act in an independent manner, - (c) Did not own directly or indirectly (including for this purpose ownership by any family member or related person) 5% or more of the shares of any type or class of the insurance licensee; - (d) Was not engaged directly or indirectly as an auditor or professional advisor for the insurance licensee; - (e) Was not an associate of a Director or a member of senior management of the insurance licensee; and - (f) Was not an associate of a Director, member of senior management or board member of the insurance licensee's controller.